Lt

 My story

-Walter Harry Buncombe was born in Sydney New South Wales on September 7, 1885, the son of Richard Kent Buncombe and Alice Buncombe.
-He enlisted on January 1, 1916 and already had some shooting experience having been a member of the Brisbane Sportsman Rifle Club.
-Walter briefly joined the 36th and 42nd Bn. but then joined the 47th Bn.
-Australian Infantry, part of the 12th Australian Brigade, 4th Australian Division.
-On 18 May 1916 he obtained the rank of Second Lieutenant and on 19 September 1916 he left the Australian mainland.
-He arrived in France on April 26, 1917, where a promotion to Lieutenant followed on July 12, 1917.
+Walter Harry Buncombe was born on 7 September 1885 in Sydney, New South Wales, the son of Richard Kent and Alice Buncombe.
+He enlisted on 1 January 1916 and already had some shooting experience as a member of the Brisbane Sportsman Rifle Club.
+Walter served in the 47th Battalion Australian Infantry (12th Australian Brigade, 4th Australian Division).
+On 26 April 1917 he arrived in France, where he was promoted to Lieutenant on 12 July 1917.

 Sources used